gramener/pythoncourse/python-course/working-with-files-and-folders.rst

     >>> [f for f in glob.glob("book/*") if os.path.isdir(f)]
     ['book/images']

-Internally, the ``glob`` module uses another built-in module ``fnmatch`` for matching the patterns, which can be used directly if we already have paths to be matched againest.
+Internally, the ``glob`` module uses another built-in module ``fnmatch`` for matching the patterns, which can be used directly if we already have paths to be matched against.

     >>> import fnmatch
     >>> fnmatch.fnmatch("chapter1.txt", "chapter?.txt")